liho2210/csci4308-capstone-Trimble/README.md

 - Liam Hollins

-In Association with Trimble Inc. and The University of Colorado
+In Association with Trimble Inc.